Top 10 Investments with 10% Returns

 For example, one of my friends is obsessed with watches.

-The best part is: He thoroughly enjoys it.
+The best part is: he enjoys it.

 Why I'd choose it: If I knew a specific category of collectibles very well (if I had an “edge”), I would not hesitate to make it a chunk of my portfolio.
 If done right, you can earn reliable, outsized returns and have fun doing it.